artur9010/charts/renterd/README.md

 - runs renterd as non-root user

 ## Changelog

+### 1.2.8
+- Added an env with worker id to autopilot pods to make it compatible with latest dev releases.

 ### 1.2.7
 ** If you are running renterd on test network - you will need to set proper service ports in values, 9880 for http, 7070 for s3.
 If running dev builds built after 12/08/2024 - you don't need to care about it as all images now are running on default ports 9980 and 8080. **